defold/doc/docs/en/manuals/physics.md

 ## Best practices

 Triggers
 : Trigger collision objects are sometimes too limited.
 Suppose you want a trigger that controls the intensity of a sound---the further the player moves into the trigger, the more intense the sound.
 This scenario requires a trigger that provides the penetration distance in the trigger.
 For this, a plain trigger collision object won’t do.
-Instead, you can set up a Kinematic object and never perform any separation of collisions but instead only register them and use the collision data.
+Instead, you can set up a kinematic object and never perform any separation of collisions but instead only register them and use the collision data.

 ::: sidenote
 Kinematic objects are more expensive than triggers, so use them wisely.
 :::

-Choosing between Dynamic or Kinematic objects
+Choosing between dynamic or kinematic objects
-: If you are making a game with a player character (of some sort) that you maneuver through a level, it might seem like a good idea to create the player character as a Dynamic physics object and the world as a Static physics object.
+: If you are making a game with a player character (of some sort) that you maneuver through a level, it might seem like a good idea to create the player character as a dynamic physics object and the world as a static physics object.
 Player input is then handled by applying various forces on the player object.

   Going down that path is possible, but it is extremely hard to achieve great results.
 Your game controls will likely feel generic---like thousands of other games, since it is implemented the same way on the same physics engine.
 The problem boils down to the fact that the Box2D physics simulation is a realistic Newtonian simulation whereas a platformer is usually fundamentally different.
 You will therefore have to fight hard to make a Newtonian simulation behave in a non-Newtonian fashion.